-Johns Hopkins Orthopaedics is ranked as one of the top 10 orthopedics departments in the United States by the US News & World Report.
 Our experts use new and cutting-edge methods to treat a wide range of hip and knee problems.
 We specialize in joint replacement and complex surgery.
 Our team works with other Johns Hopkins specialists — such as physical therapists, pain management specialists, radiologists and oncologists — to offer the best care.

 2017 Clinical Collaboration and Teamwork Award – Harpal Khanuja, M.D. & Total Joint Replacement Team, Johns Hopkins Bayview Medical Center